 3) They live in London

-Young, lower income workers living in this sort of housing are massively over represented in first party fraud statistics - by almost 15%.
-They are closely followed by young, low income singles renting small council flats, a group who are over represented by more than 10%.
+Young, lower-income workers living in this sort of housing are massively overrepresented in first-party fraud statistics - by almost 15%.
+They are closely followed by young, low-income singles renting small council flats, a group that are overrepresented by more than 10%.

 5) They're either struggling to make ends meet or funding a lifestyle beyond their means

 As mentioned in point four, first-party fraud is dominated by young, lower-income individuals.
 Renting in or near to cities often requires a disproportionate amount of their income, leaving them struggling to fund other necessities.
 Some young individuals with higher incomes (labelled 'Bright Young Things' by CIFAS) are also overrepresented, suggesting many may be funding aspirational lifestyles.

 Understanding the details of a fraudster's identity is invaluable in the fight against fraud.
 Not only can identity data be used to identify and locate fraudsters, when used to its full potential it can prevent instances of fraud occurring in the first place.

 Click here to find out how we can help you to combat first party fraud.

 You can also click here to see CIFAS' full Fraudscape report.